PRIYALADDU/3D-mapping/README.md

 This repository consists of my undergraduate thesis work:

+This repository contains files for
+Feature extracion
-This repository contains files for feature extracion Finding correspondances between the extracted features Transformation estimation
+Finding correspondances between the extracted features
+Transformation estimation
-Find the optimal trajectory with graph optimisation Building 3D point clouds
+Find the optimal trajectory with graph optimisation
+Building 3D point clouds